fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 Click [here](http://jsfiddle.net/fusioncharts/0ca9wu47/ "@@open-newtab") to edit the above chart.

-## Draw a custom legend icon shape
+## Draw a Custom Legend Icon Shape

 Use the following attributes to draw a custom legend icon shape: